 Few members might not step out of their comfort zone or might resist because they might have had some previous bad experiences.
 It is not good to force them to follow the process.
 Try approaching to them and encouraging them by convincing them to give it another try by making the process simple and light-weight.

-Do not kick start the code review process by enforcing with too many rules, pre-authorization and loads of formal documentations/reports.
+Do not kick start the code review process by enforcing with too many rules, pre-authorization and loads of formal documentation/reports.
 Too many formal rules will definitely receive a major push back from your team.

-Do not micro-manage the team with every small changes.
+Do not micro-manage the team with every small change.
 Do not make a big team for reviewing one’s code.
-More the number of members, more the time required for review and hence more the cost incurred.
+More the number of members, the more the time required for review and hence more the cost incurred.
 So it is better to have a small team of 2-3 members to have an effective code review.

 You should have quantifiable metrics which helps you to judge how effective and efficient your code review process has been.
-Depending on this metrics managers can deploy further changes in the review process if needed.
+Depending on these metrics managers can deploy further changes in the review process if needed.

 It is important for the authors to annotate their code as it serves as a guide for the reviewers through the changes and reasons behind code modifications or specific usage.

-Reviewer’s task does not end with just finding the defects.
+The reviewer’s task does not end with just finding the defects.
 They should also track that the defects are actually fixed by the author.

-To optimize the time and efforts your team on code review it is highly recommended to use some automated code review tools.
+To optimize the time and efforts of your team on code review it is highly recommended to use some automated code review tools.

 I would end this post with a simple note: